phette23/c4l21-learn-to-love-the-command-line/content/036-fundamentals-exercises.md

 <b>shell</b> is the most suitable term.
 Though bash is technically a command itself—try running <code>bash</code> in your terminal?
 What happens?
 Are you in <i>Inception</i>?
 If you're having fun with this, trying running `echo $SHLVL`, then `exit`, and finally `ECHO $SHLVL` again.
 What do you think happened?
 </details>
 <br>

+**Why do `mv` and `cp` accept arguments in the order that they do, performing a slightly different sort of operation if a folder is the final argument?**

+Consider the difference between `mv source.file destination.file` versus `mv source1.file source2.file Destination.folder`.

 **Can you think of one task you've done recently, whether it's a one-time thing or a recurring one, that might have been made easier by using the command line?**